Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 Rectangular slips of paper inscribed with special seals, centered around the kanji for “explode”.
 They're infused with chakra, but normally inert.
 A tag can be “primed” by focusing a small amount of chakra into them, at which point they can stick to most surfaces (like walls, or the underside of bridges; tags cannot be attached to people) and are ready to be detonated; this doesn't take an action.

-Detonating a tag is a Chakra 5, Speed 10 action which requires you to physically touch the tag in question.
-You may set it to detonate anywhere between 10 and (10 + Chakra Control ranks) IC afterwards.
-When a tag is on its 'countdown' it begins sparking, smoking, and sizzling distinctively; any shinobi will realize that it's about to go off.
+Detonating a tag is a Chakra 5, Speed 10, Delay X action which requires you to physically touch the tag in question.
+X may be set anywhere between 10 and (10 + Chakra Control Ranks), and unlike other techniques, you may reduce this action's Speed below its Delay, and the Delay itself may not be Aborted.
+When a tag is on its Delay (or 'countdown') it begins sparking, smoking, and sizzling distinctively; any shinobi will realize that it's about to go off, and if hidden, their location is immediately revealed.

 Fire will not cause tags to explode, nor will they explode in a “chain reaction”.
-A tag that is blown up or burnt, even a primed one, is just destroyed.
+A tag that is blown up or burnt, even a primed one, is just destroyed, however Tags that have been set to Detonate may not be attacked, and are immune to all damage once they begin their countdown.

 Tags do 5d20.open(10) damage, in Area 20.
 If multiple tags are set off on the same IC (and someone is hit by them all), their damage is combined for determining what wounds they inflict; explosions inflict Blunt wounds.
-When detonated, tags cannot be dodged (though other forms of defenses are generally effective, and they can certainly be blocked).
-However, anyone who escapes their area in time automatically avoids all damage.
+When detonated, tags count as a Speed 8 (+2 per tag) attack that cannot be made faster by any means.
+When detonated, tags cannot be dodged, though other forms of defenses are generally effective, and they can certainly be blocked; when put up against ninjutsu defenses, they are considered a D-rank General Ninjutsu, using your Ninjutsu Accuracy with a +5 bonus (but gaining no bonuses, or penalties, from temporary effect or wounds, though fatigue bonuses do apply).
+You can not spend AP or use WP for the Explosive Tags Detonation (though anyone defending against them can).
+Anyone who escapes their area in time automatically avoids all damage.

-Certain jutsu may cause tags to explode immediately (such as the C-rank Burning Star Shuriken); in this case, the explosion may be dodged normally, using the attack's Speed to determine area-of-effect dodge penalties, if any.
+Certain jutsu may cause tags to explode immediately; in this case, the explosion may be dodged normally, using the attack's Speed to determine valid defenses and area-of-effect dodge penalties, if any.

 ##### Forehead Protector
 - Cost: Free